Decide whether to apply round 1 vs round 2 and learn how to maximize your odds of getting accepted

 With the deadlines now looming, it’s time to get organized.
 Construct a plan.
 What are your three top-choice programs?
 What are your three safer options?
 Plan to apply to your top-choice schools in Round 1 and, if necessary, your lower choice programs in later rounds.
 Make a to-do list including the essay prompts of your top schools and start preparing your answers.

 The staple for pretty much every MBA application is the “career goals essay.”
 In one form or another, almost every single program asks for one of these types of essays.
 Tackle your “goals essay” first – and early – to give you time to adapt it to different programs.
-See our comprehensive guide to writing the “goals essay” in order to knock this seminal portion of your application out of the park.
+Review our comprehensive career goals essay guide to knock this seminal portion of your application out of the park.

 Step 8: Essay packets